 Objectives (List Project objectives - It must be clearly defined,

 achievable, measurable with clear time frames.
-Example - Increase seathelt wasning rate from 40%
+Example - Increase seatbelt wearing rate from 40%

 to 70% by the end of December 2007)

 Target Groups

 (List road user groups that are identified as primary

-contributors to accuratilis in the area.
+contributors to accidents in the area.

 Example - Male drivers under the age of 23.)

 Stake Holders / Role Players

-(List external stakeholders that can assist with the

-project.
+project

 Example - SAPS, Correctional Services, Engineers

+Department etc)

-Kev Performance Indicators
+Key Performance Indicators

 (List the key performance indicators that will be

 used to measure the success or failure of the

 project.

 Example Law enforcement hours, number of

 arrests, number of vehicles stopped etc.)

 Implementation Procedure

 (Describe the implementation of the project.

 Number of law enforcement hours, resources

 required, enforcement methods e.g. speed checks,

 roadblocks, road environment improvements,

 educational programmes etc.)

+Scheduling

 List available resources and work schedules.
 Duty

 rosters can be attached.

 Implementation Period

-(Specify the duration of the project as well as
+Specify the duration of the project as well as

 proposed follow up periods to strengthen the

 effect.).

 Expected/Identified Constraints

 (List constraints to the project with suggested

+solutions.)

+Feedback

-/Imnlement feedback methods to record
+(Implement feedback methods to record